 - “Annie Christian” is one of the most unexpected sounding Prince songs I’ve come across.
 I always find it interesting when an artist throws a curveball like that on an album.
 I wouldn’t say it’s my favourite song, but I appreciate it.

 - There’s a movie I made up in my head.
 It takes place at an office in the 1980s.
-In one scene there’s a big company party and while everyone is dancing their 1980’s brightest dresses and suits, bluest eye shadows, and biggest hair “Private Joy” is playing.
+In one scene there’s a big company party and while everyone is dancing in their 1980’s brightest dresses and suits, bluest eye shadows, and biggest hair “Private Joy” is playing.
 And there’s nothing more 1980s in my mind than this.
 Also apparently this song was covered by LaToya Jackson and released as a single, but only in Japan.
 What is the world?
 Also, fuck yes to that weird guitar feedback at the end.

 - “Ronnie, Talk to Russia” is a song telling Ronald Reagan to talk to Russia (very much a song of the Cold War).
 But what this song really reminds me of is “Blitzkrieg Bop” by The Ramones.
 Not because they sound exactly the same, but because they both feel like an updated version (for their respective times) of the 1950s “Let’s Go to the Hop” kind of songs (not saying this was the intention, but it’s certainly what I think of when I hear these songs).
 Plus, they’re both relatively short songs and have pretty fast tempos.

-- Never really considered Prince as being a politically focused musician before this project, but songs like “Ronnie, Talk to Russia” from this album and “Partyup” from Dirty Mind changed my mind on that.
+- Never really considered Prince as being a politically focused musician before this project, but songs like “Ronnie, Talk to Russia” from this album and “Partyup” from Dirty Mind changed my opinion on that.

 - “Let’s Work” is a funky jam I can groove to any day.